Gipuzikawa/2048-Web-Game/README.md

 # Can you fork this

-Yeah you can fork this as lon as you credit the tutorial.
+Yeah you can fork this as long as you credit the tutorial.

 # Points For improvement